+^{} The fall and spring refund policy as stated above assumes the student is enrolled for the sixteenweek term only.
 The summer refund policy as stated above assumes the student is enrolled for the eight-week session only.
-Please refer to the refund policy as written in the summer class schedule for the specific session refund policy.
+Please check with the Business Office for all other classes.